karthikraj-duraisamy/karthikraj-duraisamy.github.io/_posts/2016-11-24-android-app-shortcuts.md

 {% endhighlight xml %}

-In the above *'xml'* code we have list if *'intents'* added for a *'shortcut'*.
+In the above *'xml'* code we have a list if *'intents'* added for *'shortcut'*.
 The last intent will be considered as the Activity to launch when the shortcut is clicked.
-Above intents will be added to back stack, So that user will see the back stacked activities while they press back button.
+Above intents will be added to back stack, So that user will see the back stacked activities while they press the back button.
 See the result below,

 ![Appshortcuts demo](/assets/shortcuts/manifest_shortcuts_backstack.png)

-<strong>Note:</strong> While a shortcut is removed in an updated version and the same is pinned in users screen, system will disable them automatically.
+<strong>Note:</strong> While a shortcut is removed in an updated version and the same is pinned in users screen, the system will disable them automatically.

 # <strong>Dynamic shortcuts:</strong>